openid/fapi/FAPI_2_0_Baseline_Profile.md

 OIDF FAPI is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749].
 This Baseline Profile aims to reach the security goals laid out in the Attacker Model [@!attackermodel].

+We are not currently aware of any mechanisms that would allow public clients to be secured to the same degree and hence their use is not within the scope of this specification.

 ## Network Layer Protections